The key to successful marketing on Twitter is consistency—the kind of consistency that doesn’t lack quality.

 The recent transition from handling a single account to managing multiple social media platforms can take a toll 😩 on your performance.

-But, what can you do to maintain an active and qualified Twitter presence while conducting other day-to-day activities of your new job efficiently?
+But, what can you do to maintain an active and qualified Twitter presence while efficiently conducting other day-to-day activities of your job?

 Well, you can learn how to schedule tweets!📅

-Twitter scheduling allows you to create and schedule multiple tweets way ahead of time so that you can always keep your feeds filled with quality content, without the hassle of manual posting.
+Scheduling tweets keeps you ahead of time so that you can always have your feeds filled with quality content without the hassle of manual posting.

-In this blog, we will discuss why scheduling tweets is necessary, how to schedule a tweet, and best practices to follow for better scheduling.
+In this blog, we will discuss why scheduling tweets is necessary, how to schedule a tweet, and best practices to follow to schedule tweets like a pro marketer.